Guy Mannering: Plot summary

 Meanwhile, the Colonel has returned from Edinburgh.
 Meg Merrilies intercepts the Dominie on a ramble, and sends an urgent note by him to Mannering.
 She also stops young Hazlewood, and tells him to cause the soldiers who have been withdrawn from Portanferry to be sent back there instantly.
 Glossin has "warned" Hazelwood's father of an attack on his estate, in order that Portanferry is left unguarded, so that Glossin's men can attack and kill Harry Bertram.
 During the night the custom-house is fired by a gang of ruffians; strangely, however, Bertram and Dinmont are assisted to escape, and led to a carriage.
 It later emerges that Gypsy relatives of Meg and Gabriel have infiltrated the party.

 On the same evening Counsellor Pleydell arrives to visit his new friend Mannering, and Mannering admits that he has sent a carriage to Portanferry on the strength of a note from the old Gypsy woman.
 They wait impatiently for the arrival of the carriage, unsure whom it will carry.
 Just as they have given up, the carriage arrives.
 Mannering is shocked to see Brown, alive; Julia, too, is shocked by her lover's arrival; Lucy is terrified to see the ruffian who injured her lover, Hazelwood, on the road; Sampson thinks he has seen the ghost of Old Bertram.
-Once things have been explained, Harry Bertram, now acknowledged as the heir of Ellangowan, is tearfully welcomed.
+Once things have been explained, Pleydell announces finding that Bertram is heir of tailzie to the estate of Ellangowan.
+Harry Bertram, now acknowledged as the heir, is tearfully welcomed.
 Sampson hugs his "little Harry" with delight, and Mannering, his conscience cleared, welcomes the young man.
 Lucy embraces her long-lost brother, and Julia confesses her love to her father.

 However, a legal right to Ellangowan has not been established, and Mannering and Pleydell must organise bail.
 Meanwhile, Bertram and the two young ladies are walking when Meg Merrilies meets them and demands that Harry come with her.
 He agrees, and Meg is pleased that Dinmont can accompany him as protector.
 The women then meet Hazelwood, and send him to follow on horseback.
 Meg leads the way to the Dernclough hut and arms them, then takes them to the smugglers' cave.
 Here the three men overcome Hatteraick, but Meg is mortally wounded in the struggle.
 Hatteraick is imprisoned, and crowds gather at Dernclough, where Meg is dying.
 They welcome the heir of Ellangowan with delight.
 Meg's dying revelations, along with testimony from Gabriel, furnish sufficient evidence to arrest Glossin also.

 In prison, Glossin bribes McGuffog to obtain access to the smuggler's cell to concoct a defence.
 In fury, Hatteraick kills Glossin, then hangs himself.